armadaproject/armada/docs/quickstart/index.md

 All commands are intended to be run from the root of the repository.

-Armada is a resource intensive application due to the need to run multiple Kubernetes clusters - for a local installation you will need at least 16GB of RAM available.
+Armada is a resource intensive application due to the need to run multiple Kubernetes clusters - for a local installation you will need at least 4 CPU cores and 16GB of RAM available.

 ### One-click Setup